crim-ca/stac-populator/docs/populators.md

 2. Redefine as needed the `def apply(...)` method where data properties are applied using the corresponding STAC extension.
 3. Implement a `def from_data(...)` method to enable static initialization of the helper with extra kwargs.

 The example below shows an excerpt of the concrete `FileHelper` class.
-In addition to the required `data` field to compute the file `size` property, additional keyword arguments such as the http `session` can be passed in for initialization through `from_data(..., **kwargs)`.
+In addition to the required `data` field to compute the `file:size` property, additional keyword arguments such as the http `session` can be passed in for initialization through `from_data(..., **kwargs)`.
 In particular, this static method facilitates instantiation of helpers at the next layer, i.e. in the `DataModel` associated with the populator implementation.

 ```python
 import pystac